Getting started

-For a general overview of how FieldTrip is designed, please have a look at the reference paper.
-By far the best way to get hands-on experience with FieldTrip is by following the tutorials, the walkthrough and through the other documentation.
-If you have questions that are not answered by the documentation or in the FAQ, you can register on the email list and ask the other users and the developers for help.
+For a general overview, please have a look at the reference paper.
+The best way to get hands-on experience is by following the tutorials, the walkthrough and through the other documentation.
+If you have questions that are not answered by the documentation or in the frequently asked questions, you can register on the email list and ask the other users and the developers.
 Also, FieldTripping is not something you do alone; inform yourself about colleagues that use (or want to use) FieldTrip.

-We organize FieldTrip workshops and a yearly “Advanced EEG/MEG analysis” toolkit course at the Donders Institute in which we lecture and give hands-on training sessions.
+We organize FieldTrip workshops with lectures and hands-on training.
 Attending one of these will probably benefit your understanding and analysis skills.
 You can also watch online video lectures that were recorded at previous workshops.

 In general you should get started with the tutorials.
-The pages that are listed below only serve to explain system specific details and peculiarities, but lack the complete overview that the tutorials provide.
+The pages listed below only serve to explain system specific details and peculiarities, but lack the complete overview that the tutorials provide.

 - Getting started with CTF data